Joint Entrance Examination – Advanced

-The Joint Entrance Examination – Advanced (JEE-Advanced) is an academic examination held annually in India that tests the skills and knowledge of the applicants in physics, chemistry and mathematics.
-It is organised by one of the seven zonal Indian Institutes of Technology (IITs): IIT Roorkee, IIT Kharagpur, IIT Delhi, IIT Kanpur, IIT Bombay, IIT Madras, and IIT Guwahati, under the guidance of the Joint Admission Board (JAB) on a round-robin rotation pattern for the qualifying candidates of the Joint Entrance Examination – Main(exempted for foreign nationals and candidates who have secured OCI/PIO cards on or after 04–03–2021).
-It used to be the sole prerequisite for admission to the IITs' bachelor's programs before the introduction of UCEED, Online B.S. and Olympiad entries, but seats through these new media are very low.
+The Joint Entrance Examination – Advanced (JEE–Advanced) is an academic competitive examination held annually in India that tests the skills and knowledge of applicants in physics, chemistry and mathematics.
+It serves as the second stage of the Joint Entrance Examination.
+It is the primary assessment for entrance to the IITs and various engineering colleges in India.

+It is organised by one of the seven selected Indian Institutes of Technology (IITs): IIT Roorkee, IIT Kharagpur, IIT Delhi, IIT Kanpur, IIT Bombay, IIT Madras, and IIT Guwahati, under the guidance of the Joint Admission Board (JAB) on a round-robin rotation pattern for the qualifying candidates of the Joint Entrance Examination – Main (exempted for foreign nationals and candidates who have secured OCI/PIO cards on or after 04–03–2021).
+The examination logistics are co-ordinated by seven zonal IITs, which include IIT Roorkee, IIT Bhubaneswar / IIT Kharagpur (taking turns every alternate year), IIT Delhi, IIT Kanpur, IIT Bombay, IIT Madras / IIT Hyderabad (taking turns every alternate year), and IIT Guwahati.
+All 23 IITs participate in setting of the paper under the JAB.

+JEE–Advanced used to be the sole prerequisite for admission to the IITs' bachelor's programs before the introduction of NCET(ITEP), UCEED, online B.S. and Olympiad entries, but seats through these new media are very low.

-The JEE-Advanced score is also used as a possible basis for admission by Indian applicants to non-Indian universities such as the University of Cambridge and the National University of Singapore.
+The JEE–Advanced score is also used as a possible basis for admission by Indian applicants to non-Indian universities such as the University of Cambridge and the National University of Singapore.
+High school students from across India typically prepare for several years to take this exam, and a large percentage attend coaching institutes.

-The JEE-Advanced has been consistently ranked as one of the toughest exams in the world.
-High school students from across India typically prepare for several years to take this exam, and most of them attend coaching institutes.
-The combination of its high difficulty level, intense competition, unpredictable paper pattern and low acceptance rate exerts immense pressure on aspirants, making success in this exam a highly sought-after achievement.
-In a 2018 interview, former IIT Delhi director V. Ramgopal Rao, said the exam is "tricky and difficult" because it is framed to "reject candidates, not to select them".
-In 2024, out of the 180,200 candidates who took the exam, 48,248 candidates qualified.
+Each year, around 1.5 million students appear for JEE Main, with 250 thousand qualifying to take JEE Advanced for about 19 thousand seats at the IITs and IISc.